DFE-Digital/login.dfe.infrastructure/README.md

          12. platformGlobalMinTlsVersion -> The min Tls Version `1.2`
          13. platformGlobalName -> The global name `signin`
          14. platformGlobalUserFeedbackUrl -> The User Feed back Url that will provided by the DfE team
-7. Updated parameter `deployPrivateEndpoint` from false to true for deploying all the private enpoints and after deployement changes back to false
+7. Updated parameter `deployPrivateEndpoint` from false to true for deploying all the private enpoints and after deployement changes back to false in azure-pipeline.yml
 8. If new resource group deployed with different name, CIP team needs to allow the virtual Network creation in that resource group
 9. Updated variable `destructiveVirtualNetworkDeploy` from Disabled to Enabled for deploying the vnet First time and after deployement changes back to Disabled
 10. Check the Deploy Pre-Requisites and Enviroment you deploy in the first run for creation of the Logic app and the KeyVault.
 The Logic app will deploy only in the Dev environment.